Functional hypothalamic amenorrhea: Cardiovascular

 Cardiovascular disease (CVD) is the leading cause of death in women in developed countries, and it is well studied that hypoestrogenism has many regulatory functions in the cardiovascular system.
 Estradiol (E2), an estrogen steroid hormone and the major female sex hormone, has a cardio-protective effect.
 As such, hypoestrogenism caused by FHA causes significant impairment in the endothelial and vascular function, NO bioactivity, autonomic function, the renin-angiotensin system, and lipid profiles.
 It has been hypothesized that premenopausal hypoestrogenemia caused by ovarian disruption, including that induced by FHA, increases the risk for the premature acquisition and accelerated development of atherosclerosis in these patients.
 In hypoestrogenic women with FHA, measures of flow-mediated dilation (FMD) indicate that the positive effects on endothelial function typically conferred by exercise are not realized, but possibly reversed.
 It has been suggested that long term estrogen deficiency may alter vasculature structure and responsiveness, as an impaired response to exogenous NO by arterial smooth muscle has been demonstrated in patients with FHA.

 Although hypoestrogenism is the main cause of impaired cardiovascular health in FHA, patients also suffer from metabolic disturbances and an overall negative energy balance that further increases the risk of CVD.
 Women with FHA caused by exercised-induced factors tend to have a higher lipid profile.
 As is expected from the presence of heightened levels of superoxides and decreased NO bioavailability in women with FHA, it has been found that LDLc is mildly elevated at rest in these women, and it is more susceptible to oxidation after intense exercise; these levels inversely relate to brachial artery FMD in the same population.
 While it is not known if reported endothelial dysfunction is caused by LDLc oxidation in these women, the positive relationship between LDLc and atherosclerosis risk are well documented.

-A relationship has been studied with FHA and diabetes mellitus, with women who have both FHA and diabetes mellitus having a higher risk for CVD than women who have only diabetes mellitus.
+A relationship between FHA and diabetes mellitus has been studied, with women who have both FHA and diabetes mellitus having a higher risk for CVD than women who have only diabetes mellitus.
 Studies indicate that the loss of endogenous estrogens through hypothalamic suppression may worsen an already-existing hyperglycemia, further antagonizing estrogen-mediated NO release and compounding the risk for vascular dysfunction in patients with both FHA and diabetes mellitus.